“Hormonal changes around the time of menopause

 Is there an association between perimenopause and depression?

-In Depression In Women: 5 Things You Should Know – 3.
-Certain Types of Depression Are Unique To Women: Perimenopausal Depression the NIMH note:
+In Depression In Women: 4 Things To Know – 3.
+Certain Types of Depression Are Unique To Women the NIMH note:

 Menopause